andytudhope/thebluebook/source/tangled-bank/index.md

 “Of course it is asking too much.
 The price of self-destiny is never cheap, and in certain situations it is unthinkable.
 But to achieve the marvelous, it is precisely the unthinkable that must be thought” — Tom Robbins

 “I do not know what I may appear to the world, but to myself I seem to have been only a like a boy playing on the sea-shore, and diverting myself in now and then finding a smoother pebble or a prettier shell than ordinary, whilst the great ocean of truth lay all undiscovered before me.” — Isaac Newton

+“Crossing a bare common, in snow puddles, at twilight, under a clouded sky, without having in my thoughts any occurrence of special good fortune, I have enjoyed a perfect exhilaration.
+I am glad to the point of fear […] Standing on the bare ground,- my head bathed by the blithe air, and uplifted into infinite space,- all mean egotism vanishes.
+I become a transparent eyeball; I am nothing; I see all; the currents of Universal Being circulate through me; I am part and parcel of God” — Ralph Waldo Emerson

 “So immersed in language did you become that eventually every word, every utterance became something entirely divine.
 And then you couldn't speak at all for fear that you might sully the feeling, deep within, that each piece of language fell not from you.
 But slowly, as you began to live again, to breathe the air of a shared reality, you came to understand that words are not divine in and of themselves.
 There is nothing inherently godlike about them at all.
 They only become other in the act of interpretation, which always implies some degree of misinterpretation.
 And, in fact, it is misinterpretation which makes of words bridges to something more than me and what I mean; which makes of human sound something worth living and dying for.” — Andy Tudhope